sparkfun/SparkFun_Qwiic_WAV_Trigger_Pro/docs/midi_host.md

 ## Completed Assembly

-Now that the WAV Trigger Pro is set up to act as a MIDI host, connect your MIDI device to the WAV Trigger Pro over USB-C. We used this [USB MIDI Keyboard](https://www.amazon.com/midiplus-32-Key-Midi-Controller-AKM320/dp/B00VHKMK64?th=1) connected to the board using a USB Type-C to USB Type-B cable.
+Now that the WAV Trigger Pro is set up to act as a MIDI host, connect your MIDI device to the WAV Trigger Pro over USB-C. We used this [USB MIDI Keyboard](https://www.amazon.com/midiplus-32-Key-Midi-Controller-AKM320/dp/B00VHKMK64?th=1) connected to the WAV Trigger Pro using a USB Type-C to USB Type-B cable.
 With that plugged in, connect the WAV Trigger Pro to a 5V power supply and it should end up looking something like this:

 <figure markdown>
 [![Photo of completed MIDI Host assembly with keyboard connected.](./assets/img/WAV_Trigger_Pro-MIDI_Host_Assembly.jpg){ width="600"}](./assets/img/WAV_Trigger_Pro-MIDI_Host_Assembly.jpg "Click to enlarge")